Searching ...

 miniature home with a man behind calculation for property tax exemptions

 The most common exemption is the Homestead Exemption, which exempts $2,000 of your home’s value from taxation.
-To qualify for this exemption, you must own and occupy your home as your primary residence as of January 1 in the tax year.
+To qualify for this statewide exemption, you must own and occupy your home as your primary residence as of January 1 in the tax year.

 You can also qualify for a Senior Homestead Exemption.
 Individuals 65 years and older can take a $4,000 exemption from county ad valorem taxes if that person’s income and their combined spouse’s income does not exceed $10,000 that year.
 Excluded is income from retirement sources, pensions, and disability income to the maximum amount allowed to be paid under the federal Social Security Act.

-Individuals 62 and older can also be exempted from school board levies under the same guidelines as above.
+Eligible homeowners 62 and older can also be exempted from school board levies under the same guidelines as above.

 Additional exemptions are available for veterans, disabled persons, and surviving spouses of military personnel killed in action.